ytakefuji/IoT/README.md

 ### WARNING ####
-In order to use pyrealtime on bash on ubuntu on windows (WSL), You must modify the layer.py as follows: layer.py is at miniconda3/lib/python3.7/site-packages/pyrealtime/layer.py
+In order to use pyrealtime on bash on ubuntu on windows (WSL), you must modify the layer.py as follows using ttyS3 port example: layer.py is at miniconda3/lib/python3.7/site-packages/pyrealtime/layer.py

 Add two lines in layer.py before line 235 and modify line 237: